 He was sent on to join 48 Squadron to fly reconnaissance missions in Avro Anson aircraft, graduating to fly stripped down versions of the Supermarine Spitfire.
 These were designed to fly at high altitude to avoid detection and had all their weaponry removed and additional fuel tanks installed to extend the range of the aircraft.
 A regular Spitfire could fly almost 600 miles without refuelling.
 Gunn’s Spitfire was designed to fly 2,000 miles.

 In the January of 1942 he found himself posted to RAF Wick in Northern Scotland and was part of the team credited with discovering the whereabouts of the German warship the Bismarck in a Norwegian fjord.

 The Bismarck was successfully hunted down and sunk by the British Navy, but its equally deadly sister ship, the Tirpitz, remained a threat in Norwegian waters and the RAF reconnaissance teams were tasked with the perilous task of pinpointing her location.

-Gunn flew many long-range missions in the hunt for the Tirpitz and brought back many pictures of Nazi fleet movements off the Norwegian coast, from the capital Oslo in the South to locations beyond the Arctic Circle.
+Gunn flew many long-range missions in the hunt for the Tirpitz and brought back many pictures of Germany’s fleet movements off the Norwegian coast, from the capital Oslo in the South to locations beyond the Arctic Circle.
 Weather conditions were frequently bad and once had to bale into the North Sea when his Spitfire fuel tanks dried up.

 On his final mission, on March 5th, 1942, to discover the location of the Tirpitz and bring back the photographic intelligence ‘Sandy’ Gunn’s Mk1 Spitfire was intercepted by two Messerschmitt Bf 109s.
 Lieutenants Heinz Knoke and Dieter Gerhard shot down his aircraft, Gunn baled out, was captured and made a prisoner of war.